Generic name: ciprofloxacin hydrochloride

 Serious and occasionally fatal hypersensitivity (anaphylactic) reactions, some following the first dose, have been reported in patients receiving systemic quinolone therapy.
 Some reactions were accompanied by cardiovascular collapse, loss of consciousness, tingling, pharyngeal or facial edema, dyspnea, urticaria, and itching.
 Only a few patients had a history of hypersensitivity reactions.
 Serious anaphylactic reactions require immediate emergency treatment with epinephrine and other resuscitation measures, including oxygen, intravenous fluids, intravenous antihistamines, corticosteroids, pressor amines and airway management, as clinically indicated.
-Remove contact lenses before using.

 In clinical studies of patients with bacterial corneal ulcer, a white crystalline precipitate located in the superficial portion of the corneal defect was observed in 35 (16.6%) of 210 patients.
 The onset of the precipitate was within 24 hours to 7 days after starting therapy.
 In one patient, the precipitate was immediately irrigated out upon its appearance.
-In 17 patients, resolution of the precipitate was seen in 1 to 8 days (seven within the first 24-72 hours), in five patients, resolution was noted in 10-13 days.
-In nine patients, exact resolution days were unavailable; however, at follow-up examinations, 18-44 days after onset of the event, complete resolution of the precipitate was noted.
+In 17 patients, resolution of the precipitate was seen in 1 to 8 days (seven within the first 24 to 72 hours), in five patients, resolution was noted in 10 to 13 days.
+In nine patients, exact resolution days were unavailable; however, at follow-up examinations, 18 to 44 days after onset of the event, complete resolution of the precipitate was noted.
 In three patients, outcome information was unavailable.
-The precipitate did not preclude continued use of ciprofloxacin, nor did it adversely affect the clinical course of the ulcer or visual outcome.
-(SEE ADVERSE REACTIONS).
+The precipitate did not preclude continued use of ciprofloxacin, nor did it adversely affect the clinical course of the ulcer or visual outcome. (see ADVERSE REACTIONS).

-Drug Interactions: Specific drug interaction studies have not been conducted with ophthalmic ciprofloxacin.
+Specific drug interaction studies have not been conducted with ophthalmic ciprofloxacin.
 However, the systemic administration of some quinolones has been shown to elevate plasma concentrations of theophylline, interfere with the metabolism of caffeine, enhance the effects of the oral anticoagulant, warfarin, and its derivatives, and has been associated with transient elevations in serum creatinine in patients receiving cyclosporine concomitantly.

 Carcinogenesis, Mutagenesis, Impairment of Fertility:

-Salmonella /Microsome Test (Negative)
+- Salmonella /Microsome Test (Negative)

-E. coli DNA Repair Assay (Negative)
+- E. coli DNA Repair Assay (Negative)

-Mouse Lymphoma Cell Forward Mutation Assay (Positive)
+- Mouse Lymphoma Cell Forward Mutation Assay (Positive)

 - Chinese Hamster V 79Cell HGPRT Test (Negative)

-Syrian Hamster Embryo Cell Transformation Assay (Negative)
+- Syrian Hamster Embryo Cell Transformation Assay (Negative)

-Saccharomyces cerevisiae Point Mutation Assay (Negative)
+- Saccharomyces cerevisiae Point Mutation Assay (Negative)

-Saccharomyces cerevisiae Mitotic Crossover and Gene Conversion Assay (Negative)
+- Saccharomyces cerevisiae Mitotic Crossover and Gene Conversion Assay (Negative)

 - Rat Hepatocyte DNA Repair Assay (Positive)

-Rat Hepatocyte DNA Repair Assay
+- Rat Hepatocyte DNA Repair Assay

-Micronucleus Test (Mice)
+- Micronucleus Test (Mice)

-Dominant Lethal Test (Mice).
+- Dominant Lethal Test (Mice)

 Long term carcinogenicity studies in mice and rats have been completed.
 After daily oral dosing for up to two years, there is no evidence that ciprofloxacin had any carcinogenic or tumorigenic effects in these species.